Christina Perri: Personal life

 Perri and Paul Costabile became engaged in June 2017 and were married on December 12, 2017.
 In August 2017, Perri announced she was pregnant with their first child.
-Perri gave birth to their daughter Carmella Stanley in January 2018.
+Perri gave birth to their daughter, Carmella Stanley, in January 2018.
 In January 2020, Perri said she was "completely heartbroken" after suffering a miscarriage at 11 weeks.
 In July, Perri announced she was pregnant for a third time.
-On November 10, 2020, Perri said she was experiencing pregnancy complications, and two weeks later she said that her daughter was stillborn, stating: "She is at peace now and will live forever in our hearts."
+On November 10, 2020, Perri said she was experiencing pregnancy complications.

+Two weeks later, she said that her daughter was stillborn, stating: "She is at peace now and will live forever in our hearts."
 In May 2022, Perri announced she was pregnant for a fourth time.
-Perri gave birth to their daughter Pixie Rose in October 2022.
+Perri gave birth to their daughter, Pixie Rose, in October 2022.
+In November 2025, Perri and Costabile filed for divorce.
 Perri said in 2022 that she has a blood-clotting disorder that may have contributed to her two pregnancy losses.
 She receives daily injections of a blood thinner.
 She has more than 50 tattoos.

-In November 2025, Perri and Costabile filed for divorce.